Red Lobster Dragon Shrimp Bold Flavor Dish

 1. Preparing the Shrimp:

-• Cover them with buttermilk and make sure they are completely submerged.
+• Pour on them buttermilk and cover them well until they are completely covered.

-• Cover the bowl with plastic wrap and store in the fridge for at least 30 minutes.
+• Cover with plastic wrap and store in the fridge at least 30 minutes.

-• This tenderizes the shrimp before frying them so that the coating holds better when you fry them.
+• This makes the shrimp tender before deep frying them so that the coating does not fall off when you fry them.

 2. Get Ready for the Dry Coating:

-• In a second large bowl, whisk together the all-purpose flour, cornstarch, garlic powder, onion powder, paprika, salt and black pepper until everything is evenly mixed and there is a well combined seasoned flour mixture that will give the shrimp that crispy crust they desire.
+• In a second large bowl whisk together all purpose flour, cornstarch, garlic powder, onion powder, paprika, and salt, and black pepper until everything is evenly incorporated and there exists a uniform seasoned flour mixture that will help in giving the shrimp that crusty coating that they so desire.

 3. Prepare the Dragon Sauce:

-• While the shrimp are marinating, grab a small saucepan and mix together the sweet chili sauce, soy sauce, honey, sriracha, rice vinegar, minced garlic, and crushed red pepper flakes.
+• Meanwhile as the shrimp marinades, prepare sauce by adding sweet chili sauce, soy sauce, honey, sriracha, rice vinegar, minced garlic and crushed red pepper flakes on a small saucepan and stir.

-• Add all into saucepan.
-Turn on medium heat and allow the sauce to simmer for about 3–5 minutes, stirring occasionally, until it thickens to your liking and the flavors have melded together.
+• Pour everything into saucepan.
+Put medium heat and bring the sauce to simmer on it, stirring occasionally, until sauce thickens to the desired consistency and the flavors combined well, it takes approximately 3-5 minutes.

-• Take off the heat and let it cool slightly so you can fry the shrimp.
+• Remove the heat and cool it down a little to enable you to fry the shrimp.

 4. Warm the Oil:

-• Fill a deep frying pan or deep fryer with vegetable oil (big enough to cover the shrimp) and then bring it to 350°F (175°C) over medium-high heat (keep an eye on the temperature so it stays at the same level — it ‘s what gets those shrimp super crisp).
+• Add the vegetable oil into a deep frying pan or deep fryer (enough to cover the shrimp, about 3 litres), followed by heating it up to 350 o F (175 o C) over a medium to high heat (be sure to keep an eye on the oil temperature and maintain it at the same high level – it is what makes the shrimp extra crunchy).

 5. Coating and Frying the Shrimp:

-• Transfer the fried shrimp to a paper towel-lined plate to drain excess oil.
+• Put fried shrimp on a plate lined with paper towel to drain the excess oil.

 6. Toss the Shrimp in Dragon Sauce:

-• Put the fried shrimp into a large clean mixing bowl, and then drizzle the warm dragon sauce over them liberally.
+• Transfer the pan-fried shrimps into a big clean mixing bowl, and then pour the hot dragon sauce all over the shrimps.

-• Gently toss with a spatula or large spoon to make sure all the shrimp are coated evenly with the spicy/sweet glaze without breaking up the deliciously crisp coating.
+• Lightly mix with spatula or large spoon to ensure all the shrimp pieces are covered with the spicy/sweet glaze without smashing the wonderfully crispy coating.

 7. Garnish and Serve:

-• Cut the sauced shrimp into smaller pieces and add to a serving platter.
+• Put the sauced shrimp into smaller pieces and sprinkle over a serving platter.

-• Add the chopped green onions and toasted sesame seeds to the shrimp, and evenly sprinkle them over the sauced shrimp.
+• Put the green onions that you have chopped as well as toasted sesame seeds to your shrimp and spread them all over the sauced shrimp.

-• Serve hot and crispy Dragon Shrimp over steamed rice, stir-fried vegetables, or even an easy salad as a main dish.
+• Dragon Shrimp can be served with a serving of steamed rice, stir fried vegetables or even an easy salad as a main dish.

 Tips for Success:

-• It is important to fry the shrimp in small batches, for when you fry them all they will be overcooked and not crispy enough.
+• Here you need to fry the shrimp in small quantities since when you combine all the shrimp they will end up being over cooked and lacking crispy feel.

-• If you like your shrimp more crispy you can double coat them by dipping them again in the buttermilk / flour mixture and then frying again.
+• You may wish to taste your shrimp more crispy hence you may dip them again in the buttermilk / flour mixture and fry again.

 Leave a Comment